Infineon/anycloud-ota/README.md

 Version:		Application version Major.Minor.Build (ex: "12.15.0")
 Board:			Name of board used for the product. (ex: "CY8CPROTO_062_4343W")
 Connection:		The type of Connection to access the OTA Image. ("MQTT", "HTTP", "HTTPS")
-Port:			Port number for accessing the OTA Image. (ex: MQTT:1883, HTTP:80)
+Port:			Port number for accessing the OTA Image. (ex: `MQTT:1883`, HTTP:80`)
 ```

 For MQTT Transport Type:

 ```
-Broker:			 MQTT Broker to access the OTA Image (ex: "mqtt.my_broker.com")
+Broker:			 MQTT Broker to access the OTA update image (for example: `mqtt.my_broker.com`)
 UniqueTopicName: The "replace" value is just a placeholder.
-It is replaced with
-                 the Unique Topic Name for the OTA data transfer.
+It is replaced with the Unique Topic Name for the OTA data transfer.
 ```

 For HTTP Transport Type: